 WHAT YOU SHOULD KNOW!
 A purely material error in the drafting of the minutes does not affect the validity of the decisions taken at the meeting of co-owners, if it does not affect the votes, the results of which have been correctly transcribed.

 WHAT TO KEEP IN MIND: A simple formal notice is insufficient.
 Opposing a voted decision can only be made by filing legal proceedings within 90 days of the date of the meeting.
 After this period, even a decision that is manifestly irregular will in some way become lawful and applicable to all.

 WARNING!
 The syndicate may introduce a cross-application (a defence) against the action of the co-owner if his action is futile and vexatious.
 It may then claim damages.

-Absolute majority Abuse of power Abuse of right Abuse of the majority Abuse of the minority Abusive clause Application for cancellation or modification of a decision of the assembly of co-owners Cross-application Damages Double Majority Enhanced majority Forfeiture (of a right) Forfeiture (time limit) Frivolous Action Legal proceeding Majority (general meeting of co-owners) Meeting of co-owners Public order of direction Roll call vote Vexatious action
+Absolute majority Abuse of power Abuse of right Abuse of the majority Abuse of the minority Abusive clause Application for cancellation or modification of a decision of the assembly of co-owners Bias of a decision Contestation Cross-application Damages Decision Disregard for the rights Double Majority Enhanced majority Error in the counting of votes Forfeiture (of a right) Forfeiture (time limit) Frivolous Action Intent to injure Intentional fault (misconduct) Legal proceeding Legal recourse Majority (general meeting of co-owners) Meeting of co-owners Minutes Public order of direction Roll call vote Vexatious action Vote